 Our SENDCo (Special Educational Needs and Disability Co-ordinator ) is Mrs Julie Webber.
 Mrs Webber is a qualified teacher and has achieved her SEND National Award.
-She currently teaches within Year 5 on Monday and Tuesday and co-ordinates SEND for the rest of the week.
+She currently teaches within Year 3 on Monday and Year 5 on Tuesday and co-ordinates SEND for the rest of the week.

 Our SEND Information Report and SEN policy can be downloaded from the links below:

 The school welcomes children and adults of all abilities and needs and we will make every effort to provide facilities that are required, in partnership with the Local Authority.
 Admission procedures for pupils with disabilities are the same as for all children, although special arrangements may be negotiated.
 We aim to ensure that disabled pupils are treated with the same high regard as all other pupils.
-As a school that values an inclusive approach all children have access to after school clubs, trips, camps and outdoor learning.
-The school has an access plan which timetables the improvements to the school that will enable access for all, children and adults alike.
-The school works closely with, and shares part of our site with, Curnow Lower School.
+As a school that values an inclusive approach, all children have access to after school clubs, trips, camps and outdoor learning.
+The school has an Accessibility Plan which timetables the improvements to the school that will enable access for all; children and adults alike.
+The school shares a site and works closely with Curnow Lower Special School.
 We are able to use their knowledge and skill base to further develop good practice at Illogan.
 Links between the schools also allows children from both schools to learn alongside each other in a truly inclusive manner.

 Pupils with SEND are assessed against their individual targets as well as against age related expectations.
 Information about their progress is collected through evidence in books, discussions with the child and teacher assessments.
 Progress of children with SEND is monitored closely by teachers, the SENDCo and the Senior Leadership Team.
 Children with SEND generally make good progress in many areas of the curriculum.